fediskhakov/RA_position1/README.md

 *How to apply for the position:*

-The test_data.dta contains data on the characteristics of the locations (municipalities) in Sweden which were chosen for residence by the respondence of a small survey.
+The test_data.csv contains data on the characteristics of the locations (municipalities) in Sweden which were chosen for residence by the respondence of a small survey.

 Using Stata, estimate the McFadden choice model using this data, and determine the main variables that explain the choices of residence locations.